 Secondly, you NEVER want to have the hair on your neck longer than the hair on your jawline.
 This will further offset the balance and how your beard appears.

-But so far we are just talking about length, another key aspect to the beard hair on your neck is the cut.
+But so far, we are just talking about length; another critical aspect to the beard hair on your neck is the cut.

 When you check out this diagram:

 You can see that your beard should follow the same lines as your jaw, just be careful never to cut your neck hair too high as it will look bad.

 What we recommend for all men growing a beard (whether it’s the first time or the 100th) is to visit your barbershop to get it trimmed properly.

 Seriously, it’s their full-time job – don’t forget that.